willzhang05/ece4501-final-project/README.md

 # Final-Project

+# Files
+Slides are in the file `slides.pdf`.
+The demo is here: https://www.youtube.com/watch?v=OmV5wOkYNA8.

 ## ATTENTION!
 Our mini-project requires additional steps to work!
 This is due to our use of EEPROM storage.